 Add a Participation Key

 As covered in the protocol overview guide, in order for an account to participate in consensus an account must have a participation key.
 This key can be generated using the goal command line tool for a new account, which is either offline accounts above.
 Note the current block number must be in the range of roundFirstValid and roundLastValid.

-In addition to a participation key an account. needs to have funds (ie stake) and the account must be placed online.
-In this tutorial, we can simply use goal to send tokens from an account, which is the online one above on the Primary node to the newly created account.
+In addition to a participation key an account, it needs to have funds (ie stake) and the account must be placed online.
+In this tutorial, we can simply use goal to send tokens from an account, which is the online one above on the Primary node, to the newly created account.
 Use the address here for the Unnamed-0 account